Liouville Conformal Field Theory on even-dimensional spheres: Liouville Conformal Field Fheory in higher dimension: the classical theory

 \subsection{Conformal operators in higher dimension: GJMS operators and the $\mathcal{Q}$-curvature}

-Let us now move on to the the study of conformal field theory in higher dimension.
-In order to define a (quantum) field theory that is conformally covariant under conformal transformations, we wish to introduce the conformally covariant geometric objects that appear in the definition of the Liouville action \ref{Liouville_action}, the so-called \textit{GJMS operators} $\mathcal{P}_g$ and the $\mathcal{Q}$\textit{-curvature} $\mathcal{Q}_g$.
+In order to define a (quantum) field theory that transforms covariantly under conformal transformations, it is natural to consider geometric objects enjoying this property.
+For this purpose in this subsection we present the operators that appear in the definition of the Liouville action~\eqref{Liouville_action}, the so-called \textit{GJMS operators} $\mathcal{P}_g$ and $\mathcal{Q}$\textit{-curvature} $\mathcal{Q}_g$.